edgedb/easy-edgedb/chapter17/index.md

 }
 ```

 But we aren't limited to just writing `:= MinorVampire` either.
 Because an alias is simply an expression, we can make some modifications to the set of objects we have been calling `M`.
-Let's make a set of `MinorVampire` objects that have a bit more strength than the regular set and compare them to the regular set of `MinorVampire` objects.
+Let's make a set of `MinorVampire` objects (an "expression alias" of `MinorVampire`) that have a bit more strength than the regular set and compare them to the regular set of `MinorVampire` objects.
 While we're at it, let's change their names a bit too.
+This is starting to feel a lot like the alias we have in our schema, don't you think?
 The query now looks like this:

 ```edgeql
 with PumpedUp := MinorVampire {